BoomStarcuc/xenium_data_preprocessing/README.md

 ## Data Example
 In this repo, we used the [Xenium Human Pancreas](https://www.10xgenomics.com/datasets/ffpe-human-pancreas-with-xenium-multimodal-cell-segmentation-1-standard) as an example.
 If you are applying this to other datasets, please review the corresponding documentation and adjust the relevant parameters in the provided scripts accordingly.

+**Note:** Since different datasets vary in size, you need to adjust the memory allocation of your device to avoid running out of memory.
+In this example, 50GB of memory is used.

 ## Crop whole tissue images into individual cell images

 To run the algorithm on your data, use: